Owmacohe/owmacohe.github.io/pantry/articles/🗓️ Unspooling Song Sessions.md

    - [Voquev Vehirit] starts to appear
 4. Reaching the underside of [❤️ Yeima] (session 3)
    - Only the hardiest travellers remain
-   - Confronting the fisherman and [Claster Veyeimall]
+   - Meeting with [Voquev Vehirit] and getting onto the ship below [Yeima]
-   - Freeing/killing/erasing/changing [Voquev Vehirit]
+   - Confronting the fisherman and [Claster Veyeimall], and freeing/killing/erasing/changing [Voquev Vehirit]